zeke-code/gitlab-flow/README.md

 6. **Dependency Management**

    - Use RenovateBot for dependency updates in a shared monorepo.
-   - Automatic dependency upgrades tested nightly.
+   - Automatic nightly or constant dependency upgrades.

 7. **Rollback Mechanism**